-The weighted gross shareholder return for the shareholder for the full year consists of 3 components: the dividend yield, the evolution of the NAV and the evolution of the stock price as compared to the evolution of the NAV.
+The weighted gross shareholder return for the shareholder over the past financial year consists of 3 components: the distribution yield, the evolution of the NAV and the evolution of the stock price as compared to the evolution of the NAV.

-A dividend has been paid during the past financial year for an amount of € 0,48 per share.
-This is equivalent to a return of 3,84% on the opening share price of July 1, 2017 (€ 12,49).
+During the past financial year, a distribution to shareholders was made for an amount of € 0,49 per share.
+This is equivalent to a return of 4,08% on the opening share price of July 1, 2018 (€ 12,00).

-On June 30, 2018, the NAV amounted to $\leqslant$ 11,92 per share, an increase of $\leqslant$ 0,25 compared to June 30, 2017 and after deduction of the dividend paid in October 2017.
-This results in an additional return of 1,96% on the opening price of July 1, 2017.
+At the end of the reporting period, the NAV amounted to € 12,15 per share, an increase of € 0,23 compared to June 30, 2018 after deduction of the distribution towards the shareholders paid in November 2018.
+This results in an additional return of 1,92% on the opening price of July 1, 2018.